e271828e/Flight.jl/docs/notes/design/framework_spec.md

   source that can repeat within a frame — and where the source itself fires once.
 The
   *build* warning severity exists and its set is currently empty (row 84).
+- **warning (service)** — raised by a stopped-sim service call that *completed*: emitted at the call site through the standard logging backend, beside the returned value, never thrown, part of no collection; no rate limit — each kind fires at most once per call, and its payload is drawn from the report the call returns ([§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions), [§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)).

 **Declaration and wiring** (Stratum A):